linhunix/lnxmcp/README.md

 That make the developper and the designer in a very confident solution :
 - The designe don't need to know the php or the lnxmcp code but only the tag
 - the backender developper can use the lnxmcp code as library or as estension

+ A similar example of MCP is Jquery

 ### Don't Need Composer but support it ###
 lnxmcp is born to is indipendent with composer, if is present use it